razorpay/blade/packages/blade/src/components/Table/_decisions/decisions.md

 | PG Dashboard    | 101                            | 81                          |
 | Admin Dashboard | 19                             | 196                         |
 | X Dashboard     | 6                              | 11                          |
+// 126
+// 288
+// 126+288 = 414
+// 126/414 = 30%
+// 288/414 = 70%

+##### Blade Team's Recommendation
+**We recommend** going ahead with the **Compact API** since it gives us the following advantages:

+- It is the most popular approach within the Table libraries ecosystem which makes it easier for us to swap out the table library in the future
+- It is easier to consume since it is more concise and requires less effort to create a table
+- TypeScript would be able to help us with type checking the API better since it is a single component
+- Learning curve is lesser since its a single component and not a set of components that need to be composed together
+- As per our findings, 70% of the tables at Razorpay are built using the Compact API which would make it relatively easier for us to migrate them to Blade's Table component as well

 ##### Conclusion
 [To be concluded]